n1k024/AI-Play/README.md

  The Play script (Play.py) allows you (Human) to play with a QPlayer agent upon cloning this repository

  To use AI-Play simply create your player objects and then pass them into the contrete TwoPlayerEnv class.
 Please keep in mind you will need to create a Python script to call the environment and the two player objects you wish to use for that environment.

+  You can change the types of players in each game by altering parameters for the environment

 Credits
 Works Cited on the research conducted to create this project can be found at WorksCited.txt